SALE | 30% OFF | FREE SHIPPING Shop Now

 Sensitive to Soy?
 Here’s How to Determine If You Have a Soy Allergy

 Soy, also known as soya or soybean, is an agricultural mega-crop that’s been estimated to be used in as much as 60% of manufactured foods.
-Soy is a common yet hidden ingredient found in a wide variety of consumer package products, like processed cereals, crackers, soups, sauces, prepared meats, dairy substitutes, and seasonings.
-Soy is also frequently used as vegetable protein filler, emulsifier (soya lecithin), and a gluten-free flour used for baked goods and starchy processed foods.
+Soy is a common (yet hidden) ingredient found in a wide variety of consumer package products, like processed cereals, crackers, soups, sauces, prepared meats, dairy substitutes, and seasonings.
+Soy is also frequently used as a vegetable protein filler, emulsifier (soya lecithin), and gluten-free flour for baked goods and starchy processed foods.

-While true soy allergy prevalence has not been widely studied, it is estimated that 0.3-0.4 percent (or approximately 1 in every 300 adults) of the UK population experience symptomatic allergic reactions to soy.
-Studies in the US indicate a wider range of soy allergy rates, spanning from 0.1-0.6 percent of the population1.
-The rates of soy allergy are much higher in young children, a majority of children with a soy allergy will develop an intolerance throughout early childhood.
-The rates of soya sensitivity are much much higher as it is estimated that food sensitivities in general affect around 45% of the population.
+While true soy allergy prevalence has not been widely studied, there have been studies conducted that produced some surprising findings.
+A US study indicates a wider range of soy allergy rates, spanning from 0.1-0.6 percent of the population1.
+The rates of soy allergy are much higher in young children; a majority of children with a soy allergy will develop an intolerance throughout early childhood.
+The rates of soya sensitivity are much higher, as it is estimated that general food sensitivities affect around 45% of the population.

-While soy allergy rates are generally low compared to other food types, such as tree nuts (which are about 5 times as common in the UK), the pervasiveness of soy in food production makes it an ingredient that’s not always obvious to detect.
-In turn, individuals who are sensitive to soy, whether in form of intolerance or an allergy, should be conscious when consuming processed, store-bought foods.
+While soy allergy rates are generally low compared to other food types, such as tree nuts (which are about 2 times as common in the US), the pervasiveness of soy in food production makes it an ingredient that’s not always easy to detect.
+In turn, individuals who are sensitive to soy, whether in the form of intolerance or an allergy, should be conscious when consuming processed, store-bought foods.

 The Sensitivity Problem with Soy

-Like many cases of food intolerance, soy sensitivity can be a spectrum ranging from mild intolerance to full-blown allergy.
+Like many cases of food intolerance, soy sensitivity can range from mild intolerance to full-blown allergy.
 At either end of the spectrum, different biological responses can occur in the body.
-In the case of a true soy allergy or soy sensitivity, an individual’s immune system defenses are triggered which can cause symptoms to flare.
+In the case of a true soy allergy or soy sensitivity, an individual’s immune system defenses are triggered, which can cause symptoms to flare.

-One study found that up to 88 percent of individuals that where allergic to soy also had a peanut allergy or were significantly sensitive to peanuts.
-Additionally, individuals that were allergic to soy were more likely to be allergic or sensitive to other major allergens, including tree nuts, eggs, and cow’s milk2.
+One study found that up to 88 percent of individuals that were allergic to soy also had a peanut allergy or were significantly sensitive to peanuts.
+Additionally, individuals that were allergic to soy were more likely to be allergic or sensitive to other major allergens, including tree nuts, eggs, and cows’ milk.

-Soy is one of the “big eight” allergens next to foods like eggs, cow’s milk, fish, shellfish, peanuts, tree nuts, and wheat.
+Soy is one of the “big eight” allergens next to foods like eggs, cows’ milk, fish, shellfish, peanuts, tree nuts, and wheat.
 These foods account for over 90 percent of all food allergies.
-In the U.S., the Food and Drug Administration (FDA) requires food manufacturers and producers to mention these foods on packaging and labels to properly warn consumers of such ingredients.
+In the U.S, the Food and Drug Administration (FDA) requires that food manufacturers and producers mention these foods on packaging and labels to properly warn consumers of such ingredients.

-In addition to the sensitivity problem associated with soy-contain foods, soybean production has become widely notorious for using genetically-modified organisms (GMOs), raising eyebrows among conscious consumers.
-GMO soybeans, which are most commonly produced in the U.S., Brazil, and Argentina, are suspected to have negative long-term effects on the body.
-Studies observing both non-GMO and genetically modified tofu products (which is predominantly soy-based) indicate that GMO soy can result in adverse effects on the human body that are not immediately felt but the effects can arise several years later3.
+In addition to the sensitivity problem associated with soy-containing foods, soybean production has become widely notorious for using genetically modified organisms (GMOs), raising eyebrows among conscious consumers.
+GMO soybeans (most commonly produced in the U.S., Brazil, and Argentina) are suspected to have negative long-term effects on the body.
+Studies observing both non-GMO and genetically modified tofu products (which are predominantly soy-based) indicate that GMO soy can result in adverse effects on the human body that are not immediately felt.
+However, the effects can arise several years later.

 Many adverse reactions to soy exposure are not considered true allergies.
-In general, soy allergy is an IgEimmune system response that can have an effect on multiple organs of the body.
+In general, soy allergy is an IgE immune system response that can affect multiple organs of the body.

-Conversely, experiencing isolated digestive symptoms or other symptoms such as tiredness, skin rashes, migraines, headaches and low mood can indicate a soy intolerance, not an allergy.
+Conversely, experiencing isolated digestive symptoms or other symptoms like tiredness, skin rashes (soy rash), migraines, headaches, and low mood can indicate a soy intolerance, not an allergy.
 When a soy-allergic person is exposed to soy, the proteins in the soy bind to specific IgE antibodies produced by the individual’s immune system.
-This triggers the body’s immune defenses, which can lead to reaction symptoms that can range from mild or very severe.
+This triggers the body’s immune defenses, leading to reaction symptoms ranging from mild to very severe.

 With soy intolerance, a common response among those with sensitivity issues is that soy “does not agree” with them.
-This can show up as gastrointestinal and digestive problems, such as cramping or diarrhea, as well as headaches, dizziness, and nausea as well as the other symptoms mentioned above.
+This can manifest as gastrointestinal and digestive problems, such as cramping or diarrhea, headaches, dizziness, nausea, and the other symptoms mentioned above.
 On the other hand, symptomatic reactions from a soy allergy are often much more intense.
-They can rapid and severe, or they may occur gradually within 30 minutes or up to two hours later.
+They can be rapid and severe, or they may occur gradually within 30 minutes or up to two hours later.
 With an allergy, the body reacts to soy protein as if it were fighting a disease-producing microorganism.
-With an intolerance or sensitivity the immune system can also be triggered but the symptoms are delayed and that’s why the test to do for soy intolerance or sensitivity is the soya-specific IgG test not a soya-specific IgE allergy test.
+With an intolerance or sensitivity, the immune system can also be triggered.
+However, the symptoms are delayed, and that’s why the test for soy intolerance or sensitivity is the soya-specific IgG test, not a soya-specific IgE allergy test.

 What Are the Signs and Symptoms of a Soy Allergy?

-For most individuals who have a true soy allergy, the symptoms are generally uncomfortable and pass with time.
-However, in rare cases, an allergic reaction to soy can be highly severe and even life-threatening.
+For most individuals with a true soy allergy, the symptoms are generally uncomfortable, but they do pass with time.
+However, in rare cases, an allergic reaction to soy can be severe and sometimes even life-threatening.

 The signs of a soy allergy usually develop within a few minutes after consuming a soy-containing food or drink, but in some cases, the onset can take over an hour or two.
 The most common soy allergy symptoms can include:

 In many cases, mixed reactions with multiple different symptoms can occur.
-In very severe allergic reactions, symptoms of anaphylaxis can manifest, which are extreme and potentially life-threatening.
+In the case of very severe allergic reactions, symptoms of anaphylaxis can manifest, which are extreme and potentially life-threatening.
 If symptoms of anaphylaxis are present, it’s advised to seek emergency medical attention immediately and use an adrenaline auto-injector if available.

-The signs of a soy sensitivity or soy intolerance can be slower to present, and will may cause discomfort but are not life threatening.
+The signs of soy sensitivity or intolerance can be slower to present and may cause discomfort.
+However, they’re generally not life-threatening.
+Regardless, some of the main soy intolerance symptoms include gas, diarrhea, and abdominal pain.

 In general, soy allergy symptoms can last for about 48 hours on average after a reaction begins.
-However, some individuals who are soy-allergic have reported their symptoms diminishing within a few hours after onset.
-In other severe cases, allergy symptoms can linger for several days to even lasting upwards of a week or longer.
+However, some soy-allergic individuals have reported their symptoms diminishing within a few hours after onset.
+In other severe cases, allergy symptoms can linger for several days, or even last upwards of a week.

 Soy allergy usually occurs within the infant and toddler stages before the age of 3.
-This can include cross-reactive symptoms with other foods, such as cow’s milk and peanuts.
-Studies indicate that 50 percent of soy-allergic children outgrew their allergy by age 7 years, and 69 percent kicked allergic symptoms by age 10 years4.
+This can include cross-reactive symptoms with other foods, such as cows’ milk and peanuts.
+Studies indicate that 50 percent of soy-allergic children outgrew their allergy by the age of 7 years, and 69 percent lost allergic symptoms by the age of 10 years.

 Think You’re Allergic to Soy?
 Here’s What to Do

 Diagnosing a soy allergy can be as complicated as the symptomatic reactions behind the condition.
-Because allergy symptoms can vary widely from person to person, an individual may not always experience the same allergic symptoms amid every reaction.
+Because allergy symptoms can vary widely from person to person, an individual may not always experience the same allergic symptoms every time they react.
 This can make diagnosing a soy allergy (versus a myriad of other potential allergic reactions) a challenge.

-If you suspect you’re allergic to soy, such as a soy milk allergy or soy lecithin allergy, it’s important that you get tested to determine whether you have a true allergy or a sensitivity intolerance.
-In either case, you’ll also want to educate yourself about the many common names, ingredients, and forms that soy comes in, as to avoid triggering symptoms.
+If you suspect you’re allergic to soy, such as a soy milk allergy or soy lecithin allergy, it’s important to get tested to determine whether you have a true allergy or a sensitivity intolerance.
+In either case, you’ll also want to educate yourself about the many common names, ingredients, and forms that soy comes in to avoid triggering symptoms.
 Here’s a list of various names and forms to watch for:

 • Soy (soya, soybean, soyabean)